Updated May 8, 2023

 (Note: Apply this carefully so it does not look like you’re “mocking” the person.)

 One significant thing to note here is that body language is not just about gestures, postures, tone of voice, etc. It comes from the underlying attitude you carry within you.
 This naturally translates to the expressions and signals you send outside you.
-So if you carry a friendly demeanor within, you’re more likely to carry a smile or use the open-palms stance (indicating friendliness and openness), with no additional effort.
+So if you have a friendly demeanor, you’re more likely to carry a smile or use the open-palms stance (indicating friendliness and openness), with no additional effort.

 This brings us to the next tip to present yourself positively…